TonyDeRosia/evennia-minimud/README.md

 `CombatRoundManager.get().add_instance(room)`, which returns a `CombatInstance` object and kicks off the automatic round loop.
 Instances are stored in `manager.instances_by_room` using the room's id as the key for quick lookups.
+If the underlying `CombatEngine` fails to initialize for any reason, `add_instance` will raise a `RuntimeError` to signal the error.

 For a deeper look at how this round system mirrors the classic ROM MUD functions like `violence_update` and `multi_hit`, see the documentation in